- Politics and Social Issues»

 Our Brave Men and Women fight for a United America

 Who's right or wrong?

 Our politicians struck a nerve in America and the divide has begun, but is anyone right about this issue?
 It truly just depends.
 There is no right and no wrong when it comes to feelings and emotions of the human race.
 Humans feel everything to their inner most core.

 The Ku Klux Klan, known for so many atrocities on their belief that the white man should be the superior race, is just that, their strong and unwavering belief.
 An American right and a constitutional right.
 While it may not be morally right or a just right, only God can be the judge in the end.
 It is because of their belief and the use of the "rebel" flag that it became known as a "racist" flag.
 Leaving many, white and other ethnic races to see this flag as a slap in the face of those that were tortured or died at the hands of the organization.

 Black organizations, such as the Black Panthers, were an extremist black organization that took the gamut in the same direction during civil unrest, but for a different race.
 Like the Ku Klux Klan, creating a division among it's own race.

 Most Americans see the "rebel" flag and don't know it's history, only what they see in movies, don't understand that the "rebel" flag to the soldiers that fought for the south had just as strong a belief in that flag as they did in their cause.
 The treatment of the races by the human race has forever tainted the view of the "rebel" flag.

 Politicians will use that to gain votes in an election year.
 To divide the American people and further their own personal agenda's.

 A United America

 Many men and women have given their lives for the freedoms of the American people.
-I spoke to veteran about his thoughts on the flag issue and he said, "it pains me to see it because we have fought for this country as Americans, not by each state, but together and the only flag that should matter is the American Flag"
+I spoke to a veteran about his thoughts on the flag issue and he said, "it pains me to see it because we have fought for this country as Americans, not for a each state, but together and the only flag that should matter is the American Flag"